Cold Brew Coffee Business: Add High-Margin Cold Beverages to Your Menu

 Temperature65–70°F (room temp) or 38–40°F (refrigerated)

-Bellwether cold brew approach: roast weekly batch for cold brew production, create specific "cold brew roast" profile (slightly darker development), 1.5 kg batches match production needs, and ensure 5–14 day post-roast window for optimal extraction.
+If you're roasting your own, develop a specific cold brew profile (slightly darker development), use 1.5 kg Bellwether batches that match production needs, and ensure a 5–14 day post-roast window for optimal extraction.

 ChannelFormatVolumePricing